LoginRadius/engineering-portal/content/guest-post/decentralised-pg-booking-system-using-ethereum-smart-contract/index.md

 **🎉 Congratulations your Smart Contract has been Deployed. 🎉**

 ### Sample Transactions :
+>Now you have to remember, that whenever a transaction is getting executed it stores all the details in an unique `hash` key.

 Now, Under `Deployed Contract` click on `> PG AT .....
 (MEMORY)`
 1. Click on the `V` icon (Dropdown Menu) of `addRoom` function.
 2. Fill up the details.